cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 of the group operation `B` with itself `r-1` times, this is denoted as `ScalarBaseMult(r)`.
 The set of scalars corresponds to `GF(p)`, which we refer to as the scalar field.
 This document uses types `Element` and `Scalar` to denote elements of the group `G` and its set of scalars, respectively.
-We denote Scalar(x) as the conversion of integer input `x` to the corresponding Scalar value with the same numeric value.
-For example, Scalar(1) yields a Scalar representing the value 1.
 We denote equality comparison as `==` and assignment of values by `=`.

 We now detail a number of member functions that can be invoked on `G`.